thymeleaf/thymeleaf/README.markdown

 executor.setDialects(dialects);
 executor.setTestableResolver(resolver);
 executor.setReporter(reporter);
-executor.execute("test");
+executor.execute("classpath:test");
 ```

 The meaning and working of the *dialects* property is pretty obvious and straightforward.
 As for the *resolvers* and *reporters*, we will see more on them in next sections.

 ## API ##

-The Thymeleaf testing framework is based on interfaces, and therefore defines an API that specifies the diverse structures involved in the testing process:
+The Thymeleaf testing framework is based on interfaces, and therefore defines an API that specifies the diverse artifacts involved in the testing process:

-Test structures at the `org.thymeleaf.testing.templateengine.testable` package:
+Test artifacts at the `org.thymeleaf.testing.templateengine.testable` package:

 | Interface                  | Description |Base Impl| Default Impl|
 |----------------------------|-------------|------------------|-------------|